Spirit of Public Service Inspires the Andrew Schwartz ’84 Memorial Fund

 “The words ‘public service’ meant a lot to my father,” said Andy’s son, Greg Schwartz.
 “He acknowledged that he received a lot from public institutions, from growing up in public housing in Canarsie to going to city public schools and a state university.
 And from Brooklyn Law School.
 He was really committed to giving some of that back through his work, especially with small businesses—to make an impact directly in the community, with small business being an engine of economic impact.
 And what really appealed to him and was meaningful was being able to mentor and train other people interested in public service—to create an amplifying effect.
 Those values trickled down to us.”

 The Schwartz family’s ties to Brooklyn Law School are strong and across generations.
 It is where Andy, in his 1L year, met the woman who would become his life partner of 43 years, Kathleen Gallagher ’84.
 They began their relationship as study buddies, but a romance soon blossomed, and the couple married in 1987.
-“So many couples from our class ended up getting married,” Gallagher said.
+“So many couples from our class ended up getting married,” Kathleen said.
 “I have no idea how many are still together, but something romantic was going on with the class of 1984!”

 Kathleen was on the staff of the Journal of International Law and participated in the Law School’s clerkship program, and both she and Andy were members of the Moot Court Honor Society, with Andy winning the “Best Oralist” award in the 1982 Fall Competition at BLS.
 “I still have the gavel to prove it,” Kathleen said.
-Both also served as research assistants—she for Professor Emeritus Henry Holzer and Andy for Suzanne J. and Norman Miles Professor of Law Mary Ellen Fullerton
+Both also served as research assistants—she for Professor Emeritus Henry Holzer and Andy for Suzanne J. and Norman Miles Professor of Law Maryellen Fullerton.

 The two went on to very different careers.
 After law school, while Andy dove into public service with the city, his wife clerked in the U.S. District Court for the Eastern District of New York, served as a litigator for two large firms, and became in-house regulatory counsel for the New York Stock Exchange and the CLS Group, a foreign exchange settlement service.